 Bulb technology has improved since then, so I’ve been swapping out the lights with full-spectrum growing bulbs whenever one of the ones that came with it runs out.

 Finding a used grow light setup can be tricky, especially when there’s so much more interest in gardening than there used to be.
 However, buying used is the easiest and most cost-effective option if you don’t want to DIY your own.

 The Grow Light Setup of my Dreams

-While I like my grow light setup, if I could wave a magic wand and have any sort of set-up and budget wasn’t an issue, this is what I would buy myself.
+While I like my grow light setup, if I could wave a magic wand and have any set-up and budget wasn’t an issue, this is what I would buy myself.
 I love the sturdy black shelves and would ensure they come with my favourite pink fluorescent lightbulbs.

 I Can’t Afford a grow light.
 Are There Other Options?

 If starting seedlings with a grow light isn’t financially feasible this year, you can also try seed starting from your windowsill or winter sowing.

-If you have a south-facing window, you can start some of your seedlings up on your windowsill.
+You can start some seedlings on your windowsill if you have a south-facing window.
 You can even create this shelf to maximize the number of seedlings you can start.
-However, it’s not a good idea to start anything before February 15th (at least where I live, in Saskatoon, SK) as there just aren’t enough hours of light in the day to support the new plants.
+However, it’s not a good idea to start anything before February 15th (at least where I live, in Saskatoon, SK) as there aren’t enough hours of light in the day to support the new plants.